MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/pep_x/ns-pep_x-_pep_acpi_resource_flags.md

 This member is reserved and should be set to zero.

-##### - DUMMYSTRUCTNAME.Shared
+##### - DUMMYSTRUCTNAME.AddressingMode

-When set, indicates that this is a shared device.
+When set, indicates that this device is in addressing mode.

-##### - DUMMYSTRUCTNAME.Wake
+##### - DUMMYSTRUCTNAME.Reserved

-When set, indicates that this device can be woken from a low-power state.
+This member is reserved and should be set to zero.

 ##### - DUMMYSTRUCTNAME.ResourceUsage